overpitch/fire-risk-dashboard/AWS-SES-roadmap-with-subscribers.md

 ## 6. Testing Strategy

+- **Admin UI Email Testing Functionality:** [PENDING]
+  - Add a dedicated section in the Admin UI for testing email alerts.
+  - Implement controls to simulate Orange-to-Red transitions without affecting the public dashboard.
+  - Create an interface to send test emails to verified subscribers.
+  - Add a log of test email activity for monitoring and debugging.

 - **Email Template Testing:**
   - Test templates across major email clients (Gmail, Outlook, Apple Mail).
   - Verify mobile display of all templates.